 The Authenticator must meet the requirements listed in the Authenticator Security Requirements of the Level they wish to be certified to.
-Authenticator Allowed Cryptography List Part of the Common Security Requirements, outlines the allowed cryptography for Authenticators Supermajority vote of the SRWG Authenticator Allowed Restricted Operating Environments List Part of the Common Security Requirements, outlines the allowed restricted operating environments for Authenticators Supermajority vote of the SRW
+Authenticator Allowed Cryptography List Part of the Common Security Requirements, outlines the allowed cryptography for Authenticators Supermajority vote of the SPWG Authenticator Allowed Restricted Operating Environments List Part of the Common Security Requirements, outlines the allowed restricted operating environments for Authenticators Supermajority vote of the SPWG Authenticator Metadata Requirements The fields in the Authenticator Metadata will be the primary method of communicating Authenticator Certification status and details about implementations to Relying Parties (RPs).
+Supermajority vote of the SPWG